What’s the Difference Between Composable and Headless eCommerce?

 Headless commerce has set the world of eCommerce alight in recent years, with the ability to separate the delivery of content from the processing of payments and other commerce services–providing marketing, technology, and eCommerce leaders with the flexibility they need to deliver innovative digital experiences.

-And this technology has spawned other innovations.
-Developers have built on the potential of headless, creating solutions that further free eCommerce businesses to design their own unique tech stack and gain even more control over their online brand.
+And headless eCommerce technology has spawned other innovations.
+Developers have built on the potential of headless eCommerce, creating solutions that further free eCommerce businesses to design their own unique tech stack and gain even more control over their online brand.

 One such development has been composable commerce which, as the name suggests, hands marketing, technical, and business teams the capacity to compose a commerce platform that suits their individual needs.